People & Talent

-This section is for employees to access CFRS policies which directly impact their employment such as Absence Management, Workplace Complaints, Mental Health, and other available support systems.
+This section is for employees to access CFRS policies which directly impact their employment such as Absence Management, Workplace Complaints, Fitness Policy, and other available support systems.

 Absence and Wellbeing